 Cast: 7m., 5w., with doubling, or up to 50+ (22m., 16w., 12+ either gender).
 In this brilliant theatrical adaptation, four favorite tales are turned them into song, dance, mime and transformations.
 As a storyteller sings of "Stories to Tell!
 Stories to Sell!" he is joined by a chorus who spontaneously takes up the action of a rhythmic rendition of "What the Old Man Does Is Always Right."
 Caught up in the fun, they then decide to enact The Princess on the Pea.
 As this ends, a skeptic sings of his doubts that it was a real story.
 To prove the power of imagination, the company transforms him into the Ugly Duckling, becoming the other characters in that tale.
 Numbskull Jack fulfills the company's sung request to have a funny story follow the happy-sad duckling adventure.
 A reprise of "Stories to Tell!" reminds the audience that they've just begun to share the fun (and joy) of Hans Christian Andersen.
-Production notes are available in the script containing details on costumes, set, props and casting.
+Basic Victorian costumes with added pieces for character changes.
 Single set.
-Basic Victorian costumes with added pieces for character changes.
-Approximate running time: 50 minutes.
+Approximate Running Time: 50 minutes.